unverbuggt/mkdocs-risonia-theme/docs/colors/index.en.md

 With `secondary_color` you can either define a [secondary color](secondary/) or a [color scheme](secondary/mono/).

 The text colors `light_text_color` and `dark_text_color` don't need to be black and white.
-But they aren't explicitely assigned to dark or light mode.
+But they aren't explicitly assigned to dark or light mode.
 They are chosen depending on best contrast.

 Use options `extra_css_light` and `extra_css_dark` to integrate additional CSS to the modes.